-Ngauranga to Airportcor-ridor in conjunction with the Western, Hutt and reasportinfrashricture L and extrustrating or said.
+Ngauranga to Airportcor-ridor in conjunction with the Western, Hutt and reasportinfrashricture L and extrustrating or sold.
+Said.
+Well ington City May or Kerry Prendergas, sices that this corridor is the most congosted part of the Wellingunrogion's bar's part network for getting people Into the city, in the convaw transition in the port and across the city of the almost areas follows:

-Saut.
-Wellington City May or Kerry Prendergas, sices that this corridor is the most congosted part of the We lingungerion's bar s part network for getting people into the ciry, to the port, and across the city to the airport.
+the airport.

-To increase travel efficiency around the city. we need to consider the factors that are causing some of the problems, and tt and with the help of the Wel-
+To increase travel efficiency around the city. we need to consider the factors that are causing some of the problems, and it and with the help of the Wel-

-Forms that or leaflet can sedown wided it and it is Transibilism Zealand websit on www.fransit.govt.ns.cr picket.no fran your ocal council lip aries Fublic! submissions need to be noceived by Noy 15, 2005.
+Forms that or leaflet can sedown wided it and it is Transibilism Zealand websit submissions need to be noceived by Noy 15, 2005.